gscalzo/SplitBill/README.md

 ## Security

 - API keys are stored in `.env` files (excluded from git)
-- Images are resized to minimize API token usage
+- Images are compressed (not resized) to balance quality and API token usage
 - All network calls are made asynchronously with proper error handling
 - No sensitive data is logged in production builds